 For many customers, data sovereignty is an absolute precondition for using cloud services.
-As German providers that are only subject to German law, IONOS and Nextcloud guarantee their users that they have sovereignty over their data - access by third parties such as is allowed by the U.S. CLOUD Act is not permitted.
-The two companies intend to extend their partnership in the course of the year and to make the case for more data sovereignty, for example with companies and public authorities that have previously used U.S. providers to store their data.
-IONOS and Nextcloud also differ from these providers in that they use Open Source products.
-The systematic use of open standards ensures transparency.
+As German providers that are only subject to German law, IONOS and Nextcloud guarantee their users that they have sovereignty over their data - access by third parties such as is allowed by the U.S. CLOUD Act is https://enid.foundation/ (German only).